gocn/translator/2021/w23_go_performance_tools_cheat_sheet.md

 #### runtime/pprof package

-This is similar to the `net/http/pprof` where add it to your application, but instead of adding for all of the project, you can specify a specific code path where you want to generate the profile.
+This is similar to the `net/http/pprof` where add it to your application, but instead of adding for all the project, you can specify a specific code path where you want to generate the profile.
 This can be useful when you are only interested in a certain part of your application and you want to sample only that part of the application.
 To read how to use it check the [go reference](https://pkg.go.dev/runtime/pprof).

 You might also use this to [label your application](https://rakyll.org/profiler-labels/) which can help you understand the profile better.